Henryjean/Rogers-Cardigans/README.md

 ## Update 4/10/2020

 AnalysisWillFullData.R includes the code for visualizing the full dataset of cardigan colors (stored in cardigancolors.csv).
-Colors were collected manually from [each episode](http://www.neighborhoodarchive.com/mrn/episodes/) and are at best considered to be approximate matches.
+Colors were collected manually from [each episode](http://www.neighborhoodarchive.com/mrn/episodes/) and should be considered to be (at best) approximate matches.

 ![](BarcodeChart.png)